kinderp/docker101/README.md

   ```

   the last one at the bottom is the root fs layer, on top of it there's a layer (size 0B) to run a shell once an image will be run as container.
   `CMD` is one of directive used in `Dockerfile` that will see later.
-So far you have just to know: if you images is too big, docker inspect
+So far you have just to know: if your images is too big, docker inspect
   can help you to know which layers are taking too space.

   Remember if you need more specific infos about an image you can use **docker inspect <image_id>**.